Calgary Psychologist Specializing in Therapy for

 Psychodynamic Therapy

 Psychodynamic therapy helps people discover the root causes behind their counterproductive patterns and emotional suffering.
 Specifically, psychodynamic therapy allows people to understand “why” they do certain things.
 It considers how past experiences, relationships, unconscious motivations, and internal conflicts influence present-day thoughts, feelings, and behaviours.
 It often utilizes a person’s relationship with their psychologist as a mirror for examining troubled relationship patterns that were formed earlier in life.
 By exploring these formative experiences in depth, people can gain the new insights they need to break free from old habits and build the lives they want to lead.
-Broad questions that epitomize psychodynamic therapy include:

 Existential Therapy

 Existential therapy helps people address their fundamental questions about life and death, meaning and purpose, attachment and disconnection, and freedom and responsibility.
 It views many mental health concerns, like depression and anxiety, as typical aspects of the human condition and a timely “invitation” to reassess one’s path.
 Accordingly, it helps people think more deeply about their lives and explore their basic assumptions.
 In this way, it takes a philosophical stance toward mental health.
 Ultimately, existential therapy enables people to access their capacity to make choices and develop their lives.
-Broad questions that exemplify existential therapy include:

-• What is your personal philosophy on life?
+What is your personal life philosophy?

 Life can only be understood backwards, but it must be lived forwards.